jessBlok/paymentsapp/README.md

-This is a sample paymets app
+This is a sample payments app

  ## Overview

  - Language: JavaScript, HTML, CSS